 The FCA views co-operation with its overseas counterparts as an essential part of its regulatory functions.
 Section 354A of the Act imposes a duty on the FCA to take such steps as it considers appropriate to co-operate with others who exercise functions similar to its own.
 This duty extends to authorities in the UK and overseas.
 In fulfilling this duty the FCA may share information which it is not prevented from disclosing, including information obtained in the course of the FCA's own investigations, or exercise certain of its powers under Part XI of the Act.
-Further details of the FCA's powers to assist overseas regulators are provided at EG 3.12 - 3.15 (Investigations to assist overseas authorities), EG 3.15A - D (Information requests and investigations to assist EEA regulators in relation to short selling), EG 4.8 (Use of statutory powers to require the production of documents, the provision of information or the answering of questions), EG 4.25 - 4.27 (Interviews in response to a request from an overseas regulator or EEA regulator), and EG 8.18 - 8.25 (Exercising the power under section 55Q to vary or cancel a firm's Part 4A permission, or to impose requirements on a firm in support of an overseas regulator: the FCA's policy).
-The FCA's statement of policy in relation to interviews which representatives of overseas regulators or EEA regulators attend and participate in is set out in DEPP 7.
+Further details of the FCA's powers to assist overseas information obtained in the course of the FCA's own investigations, or exercise certain of its powers under Part XI of the Act.
+Further details of the FCA's powers to assist overseas regulators are provided at $\underline{EG\ 3.12-3.15}$ (Investigations to assist overseas authorities), $\underline{EG\ 3.15A-D}$ (Information requests and investigations to assist EEA regulators in relation to short selling), $\underline{EG\ 4.8}$ (Use of statutory powers to require the production of documents, the provision of information or the answering of questions), $\underline{EG\ 4.25-4.27}$ (Interviews in response to a request from an overseas regulator or EEA regulator), and $\underline{EG\ 8.18-8.25}$ (Exercising the power under section 55Q to vary or cancel a firm's $Part\ 4A\ permission$, or to impose requirements on a firm in support of an overseas regulator: the FCA's policy).
+The FCA's statement of policy in relation to interviews which representatives of overseas regulators or EEA regulators attend and participate in is set out in $DEPP\ 7$.